Sexually transmitted diseases (STDs) are infections passed from one person to another through sexual intercourse.

 According to the World Health Organization (WHO), more than one million STDs are acquired every day worldwide.

 These diseases are manageable, but it’s important to learn how to recognize them in order to get timely treatment and prevent complications.
 The main focus of this post is the manifestation of STDs in men.
-Scroll down to learn more about STD symptoms men and so much more.
+Scroll down to learn more about STD symptoms in men and so much more.

-Common STDs in men
+Common STDs in men and their symptoms

 Over 30 different viruses, bacteria, and parasites are known to transmit through sexual contact.
 For example, Mycoplasma genitalium can cause acute and chronic urethritis in men, alongside uncomfortable symptoms.
 You can even give pubic lice to someone else.